 How to: Copy a Directory to Another Directory in Visual Basic

 This code example is also available as an IntelliSense code snippet.
 In the code snippet picker, it is located in File system - Processing Drives, Folders, and Files.
-For more information, see How to: Insert Snippets Into Your Code (Visual Basic).
+For more information, see Code Snippets.